 - public i.e. anyone can view the track record and it should be easy to find.

-It is actually very hard to find forecasters but here are two examples I have found
+It is actually very hard to find forecasters who do this but here are two examples I have found

 - Electoral Calculus who make predictions of general elections.